Matthew J. Hoffarth is a research associate at The Climate Museum in New York City.

-Tamar Novick is a research scholar and co-leader of "The Body of Animals" working group (with Dagmar Schäfer) at the Max Planck Institute for the History of Science in Berlin
+Tamar Novick is a senior research scholar at the Max Planck Institute for the History of Science in Berlin

-Meggie Crnic is a lecturer in Health & Societies at Penn.
+Meggie Crnic is a senior lecturer in the History and Sociology of Science Department at Penn.

-Joanna Radin is Assistant Professor in the Section of the History of Medicine at Yale University School of Medicine, and a member of the Program for the History of Science and Medicine.
-She also has appointments in History, Anthropology, American Studies, and Ethnicity, Race, and Migration.
+Joanna Radin is Associate Professor in Yale’s Section of the History of Medicine and Program in History of Science and Medicine.
+She also holds appointments in the Departments of History, of Anthropology, and of American Studies as well as Programs in Ethnicity, Race and Migration and in Religion and Modernity.
 In 2017 she published two books, Life on Ice: A History of New Uses for Cold Blood (Chicago) and a co-edited collection, with Emma Kowal, titled Cryopolitics: Frozen Life in a Melting World (MIT).